-Updated November 2 final information – The Big Olaf ice cream Listeria outbreak has ended after causing 28 illnesses, one death, and one miscarriage, according to the Centers for Disease Control and Prevention (CDC).
+Updated January 2023 with an FDA warning letter – The Big Olaf ice cream Listeria outbreak has ended after causing 28 illnesses, one death, and one miscarriage, according to the Centers for Disease Control and Prevention (CDC).
 Twenty-seven people were hospitalized.
-Genetic tests showed that the outbreak strain of Listeria was found in Big Olaf ice cream samples and at the plant weher the ice cream was made erasing any doubt that Big Olaf ice cream was responsible for these devastating outcomes.
+Genetic tests showed that the outbreak strain of Listeria was found in Big Olaf ice cream samples and at the plant where the ice cream was made erasing any doubt that Big Olaf ice cream was responsible for these devastating outcomes.

 When presented with information on July 1 that Big Olaf ice cream had been linked through epidemiological evidence to a deadly Listeria outbreak, the company declined to issue a recall.
 Then a spokesperson for the company issued a statement that called the epidemiological information “speculative” and claimed that the company was being unfairly “targeted.”